 Thicker glass, laminated or toughened to enhance security.

 Security glass is available in a range of sizes and thicknesses depending on your security needs.
 Typically, laminated glass is 6.4mm thick (compared to 4mm for standard glass), and contains a thin plastic interlayer that prevents the glass from smashing.
-Toughened glass is up to five times as strong as ordinary glass of the same thickness.
+Toughened glass is up to five times as strong as an ordinary glass pane of the same thickness.

 Security glass is used as an outer pane in a double glazed unit, adding an extra layer of security to the window as a whole.
-Toughened glass must also be used for fixed lights in side panels to doors, as well as in windows close to the ground.
+Toughened glass must also be used for fixed lights inside panels to doors, as well as in windows close to the ground.

 Sound reduction glass